 - Preheat the oven to 400F and line a large baking sheet with parchment paper.

-- Add the squash to the baking sheet, drizzle with olive oil, and season with salt and roasted vegetable seasoning.
-Toss the ingredients to combine.
+- Drizzle the acorn squash slices with olive oil, and season with salt and roasted vegetable seasoning over the top.